intel/ittapi/docs/README.md

-# ITT/JIT API Documentation
+# ITT/JIT APIs Documentation

 ## Overview

-This repository contains the source files for the ITT/JIT API online documentation, which is hosted on GitHub Pages.
+This repository contains the source files for the ITT/JIT APIs online documentation, which is hosted on GitHub Pages.
 [View the documentation here](link).

 ## Build Documentation from Sources